Alumni are working to improve health care in some of the country’s most vulnerable communities.

 He taught for several years in Texas and Boston before attending Harvard Medical School through a program that forgave his debts if he practiced in underserved areas.
 After earning his degree in 2002, he spent two years working in rural Franklin County in Massachusetts and another two working at Federal Medical Center, Devens, a federal prison in central Massachusetts.
 He was appointed to the faculty at University of Massachusetts Medical School and began working in Barre in 2009.

-One issue the center is addressing there is teen pregnancy.
+One issue he’s addressing there is teen pregnancy.
 Nationally, the teen birth rate is nearly a third higher in rural areas than it is in more populous regions.
 At the same time, the teen pregnancy rate has been slower to decline in rural counties, according to a study by the National Campaign to Prevent Teen and Unplanned Pregnancy.

-The health center is also addressing the toll that heroin and prescription opioid abuse has taken on the region.
-The epidemic has grown in the last five years, and the number of overdose deaths in rural counties nationwide is 45 percent higher than those in more populous counties, according to the Centers for Disease Control.
+Martin is also addressing the toll that heroin and prescription opioid abuse has taken on the region. e epidemic has grown in the last five years, and the number of overdose deaths in rural counties nationwide is 45 percent higher than those in more populous counties, according to the Centers for Disease Control.

 In Barre, Martin says, the health center was overrun by people illegally seeking pain medications or treatment for addiction.
 Meanwhile, their loved ones were suffering from associated stress-related ailments.
 “People are so intimately affected,” Martin says. “ the degree of separation is one.”